Public policy strongly influences breastfeeding success

 Visit our online store to purchase cool items with the MBC logo and slogan, “Public Health Begins with Breastfeeding.”
 Proceeds support the Massachusetts Breastfeeding Coalition and advocacy in the state of Massachusetts and beyond!

 Get your license to breastfeed

 Massachusetts law gives you the right to breastfeed in most public places.
 If anyone gives you trouble, you can use our License to Breastfeed cards to set them straight.
-Copies of the license are available for free download or for purchase.
+Download and print your license now!

 Speak out now on key breastfeeding issues